Philip Ludwell III: Career

 Upon reaching his majority, Ludwell inherited a town house in Williamsburg and several plantations including Green Spring, Rich Neck Plantation near the capital at Williamsburg, and Chippokes, south of the James River.
 Ludlow assisted Governor Robert Dinwiddie (1751-1756) and leased a large parcel of the Governor's Land.

 Ludwell also held various offices in James City County and Jamestown, including leading the local militia (hence the "Colonel" title).
 Jamestown voters twice elected him as their representative in the House of Burgesses, which met sporadically in Williamsburg during this period.

-Seven years after his wife's death, as tensions grew between Britain and her American Colonies, Ludlow placed his plantations in the care of overseers, including Cary Wilkinson, and sailed to London with his three daughters, whom he educated, as well as oversaw the education of children of other Virginia planters.
+Seven years after his wife's death, as tensions grew between Britain and her American Colonies, Ludwell placed his plantations in the care of overseers, including Cary Wilkinson, and sailed to London with his three daughters, whom he educated, as well as oversaw the education of children of other Virginia planters.

-Ludwell had been received into the Orthodox church on December 31, 1738, (Old style) in London, England.
+Ludwell had been received into the Orthodox church on December 31, 1738 (Old Style) in London, England.
 A special dispensation had been granted by the church's Holy Synod in Russia.
 He was also given exceptional permission to continue to attend Anglican services in Virginia, since the dispensation recognized that "apart from the Province of Pennsylvania, all religions but Protestantism are banned."

 Although in declining health at the end of his life, Ludwell translated The Orthodox Confession of Peter Mogila, Metropolitan of Kiev, from Latin, and published this book in London in 1762.
 He also translated, from Greek, the three principal liturgies of the Eastern Orthodox Church: The Divine Liturgy of St John Chrysostom, the Divine Liturgy of St Basil the Great, and The Divine and Holy Liturgy of St Gregory the Dialogist, which is used during Great Lent and is commonly called the Liturgy of the Presanctified Gifts today.